evmos/evmos/SAFU.md

 ### Source Addresses

 In the event of a vulnerability, the rewards for whitehats will be taken out from the Dropbox account.
-The total amount claimable by each whitehat the is defined by the Bounty Percent and Bounty Cap using the following formula:
+The total amount claimable by each whitehat is defined by the Bounty Percent and Bounty Cap using the following formula:

 ```bash
 amount_claimable = min(bounty_cap, amount_secured * bounty_percent)